grafana/loki/docs/sources/clients/promtail/configuration.md

 The `azure_event_hub` block configures how Promtail receives Azure Event Hubs messages.
 Promtail uses an Apache Kafka endpoint on Event Hubs to receive messages.
 More information can be found [here](https://learn.microsoft.com/en-us/azure/event-hubs/azure-event-hubs-kafka-overview).

+[Here](https://learn.microsoft.com/en-us/azure/active-directory/reports-monitoring/tutorial-azure-monitor-stream-logs-to-event-hub) is a tutorial on streaming Azure logs to an Azure event hub.

 Apache Kafka endpoint is not available within the "Basic" pricing plan.
 More information about Event Hubs pricing [here](https://azure.microsoft.com/en-us/pricing/details/event-hubs/).

 ```yaml